anza-xyz/wallet-adapter/README.md

 <!--PROJECT DESCRIPTION -->

  The Solana Wallet Adapter is a powerful toolkit designed to streamline the integration of Solana-based decentralized applications (dApps) with various wallet solutions.
-Developed and maintained by the Solana community, wallet-adapter offers a versatile set of modular TypeScript wallet adapters and components tailored specifically for Solana applications.
+Developed and maintained by the Solana community and Anza, wallet-adapter offers a versatile set of modular TypeScript wallet adapters and components tailored specifically for Solana applications.
  At its core, wallet-adapter simplifies the process of connecting dApps with users' preferred wallets, offering seamless integration with over a dozen Solana wallets right out of the box.
 By leveraging wallet-adapter, developers can eliminate the complexities associated with individually supporting each wallet, thus enhancing accessibility and user experience.

-## Key features and benefits of wallet-adapter include:
+## Features and benefits of wallet-adapter:
 - Open Source and Anza Support: wallet-adapter is an open-source project actively supported by Anza, ensuring continuous improvement and community-driven development.
 - Multi-Wallet Support: With wallet-adapter, developers can effortlessly accommodate users utilizing various Solana wallets, eliminating the need to manage multiple integrations separately.
 - Customizable UI: wallet-adapter provides an off-the-shelf customizable user interface, enabling developers to tailor the wallet integration experience to align with the aesthetic and functional requirements of their dApps.
 - Anchor Integration: wallet-adapter seamlessly integrates with Anchor, a comprehensive development framework for building Solana dApps, offering enhanced functionality and compatibility.
 - Key Functionality: wallet-adapter offers essential functionalities such as Connect, Disconnect, and Auto-connect, streamlining the interaction between dApps and users' wallets.
 - Support for Multiple Environment and Front-End Frameworks: wallet-adapter is designed to work seamlessly with various front-end frameworks and environment such as mobile and gaming development (unity), offering flexibility and compatibility across different development environments.